-- 14. If a student believes that they have been subjected to sexual harassment, then they should follow the process set out in the College's Harrassment policy and procedures. - 15.
+- 16. If a student believes that they have been subjected to sexual harassment, then they should follow the process set out in the College's Harrassment policy and procedures. - 17.
 In addition to the College's harassment advisers, the College has sexual harassment advisers to whom a student may speak in strict confidence if they are concerned about the behaviour of another person or are unclear about whether, or how, to complain.
 The adviser can offer signposting and support, discuss the options open to the student and to help them to determine how they would like to progress matters.
 The adviser will not make decisions for the person or take up the role of investigator.
 The adviser will be non-judgemental.
+The advisers are the Bursar (bursar@st-hughs.ox.ac.uk / tel.
+01865 274913) or the Academic Registrar (thea.crapper@st-hughs.ox.ac.uk / tel.
+01865 274918).
 Additionally, students may approach any of the College's wider Harassment Officers, members of the welfare team, their personal tutor/advisor or the Dean.